sking-dev/infosec-stuff/az-500-certification/exam-prep/Manage-Security-Operations.md

     - 1 - Resource Groups
     - 2 - ARM Template
     - 3 - Policy Assignment
-      - NOTE: This is _security_related_
+      - NOTE: This is _security related_!
     - 4 - Role Assignment
-      - NOTE: This is _security_related_
+      - NOTE: This is _security related_!
-  - Can use a blueprint for a new sub _or_ to modify an existing sub
+  - Can use a blueprint for a new subscription _or_ to modify an existing subscription

 - **Deploy Security by Using a Landing Zone**
   - "...talking about _migration_ environments"
-  - "Secure landing zone means security controls are in place _before_ resources are deployed"
+  - "A secure landing zone means security controls are in place _before_ resources are deployed"
     - "Plan with security in mind"
   - Adopt IaC + integrate security controls natively into process
   - Deployments of ARM & ALZ Bicep modules require access at tenant root (/) scope